Tool Introduction

 - A: The output hash value is a hexadecimal string, and its length depends on the selected algorithm (e.g., a 128-bit hash corresponds to 32 hexadecimal characters, and a 256-bit hash corresponds to 64 hexadecimal characters).

-- Hashing is One-Way: Snefru hash is a one-way function, meaning it is impossible to derive the original input data from the hash value.
+- Hashing is one-way: Snefru hashing is a one-way function, meaning it is impossible to derive the original input data from the hash value.

-- Not Encryption: Hash functions differ from encryption.
+- Not encryption: Hash functions are different from encryption.
 Hashing aims to verify data integrity, not to hide data content.
 Therefore, Snefru cannot be used to encrypt data.

-- Algorithm Selection: Choose the appropriate Snefru algorithm based on your specific needs.
-Different algorithms offer different hash lengths and computation rounds.
+- Algorithm selection: Choose the appropriate Snefru algorithm based on your specific needs.
+Different algorithms provide different hash lengths and calculation rounds.

-- Security Considerations: Although Snefru is a hash function, some security weaknesses have been discovered in modern cryptography.
+- Security considerations: Although Snefru is a hash function, some security weaknesses have been found in modern cryptography.
 For applications requiring high security (such as password storage), it is recommended to prioritize more modern and secure hash algorithms, such as SHA-256 or SHA-3.